Equivariant K-theory, groupoids and proper actions: Introduction

-We introduce a universal $\G$ space $E\G$ as the limit of a sequence of free $\G$-spaces $E^n\G$ as in the case of compact Lie groups.
+We introduce a universal $\G$-space $E\G$ as the limit of a sequence of free $\G$-spaces $E^n\G$ as in the case of compact Lie groups.
 The quotient of $ E\G $ by the $\G $-action is $B\G $, the classifying space of $\G$.
-We can then form the fibred product $ X \times _{\pi } E^n\G $ over $G_0$ and prove a generalization of the completion theorem of Atiyah and Segal \cite{AS} when $\G$ is finite.
+We form the fibered product $ X \times _{\pi } E^n\G $ over $\G_0$ and prove a generalization of the completion theorem of Atiyah and Segal \cite{AS} when $\G$ is finite.

 \begin{defn}